We are One: Mapping America's Road from Revolution to Independence

 (Above: Published in 1792 shortly after the site for the nation’s new capital was selected and surveyed, Andrew Ellicott’s Plan of the City of Washington, delineates the grand pattern of streets and squares that was envisioned for the new city laid out on lands ceded by Maryland and Virginia.)

 (Right: The cartouche displays two angels on either side of a shield adorned with stars and stripes.
 One angel holds a horn, proclaiming the news of a new nation and its capital, and the other holds a liberty pole, signifying the nation’s foundation in a struggle that symbolically had it roots in Boston 25 years earlier.)

 (Courtesy of Richard H. Brown Collection).

-Programming to Highlight We are One: Mapping the Road from Revolution to Independence at the Library and on the Web
+Programming to Highlight We Are One: Mapping America's Road from Revolution to Independence at the Library and on the Web

-The exhibition will include interactive components and a tour available through a QR code.
+The exhibition will include interactive components and a smartphone tour.
 A virtual tour will be available on our website maps.bpl.org.